masseelch/elk/README.md

 ---
 ## Important

-The OpenAPI Specification generator is now part of [ent/contrib](https://github.com/ent/contrib/tree/maser/entoas).
-The OAS generator API has changed as has the generated spec.
-However, this package will follow the changes done in the OAS generator and eventually behave as described by the spec.
+`elk` has been superseded by the extensions [`entoas`](https://github.com/ent/contrib/tree/master/entoas) and [`ogent`](https://github.com/ariga/ogent) and this package has been discontinued as resources are now directed at the two mentioned extensions.
 ---

 This package provides an extension to the [awesome entgo.io](https://github.com/ent/ent) code generator.